Returning to the Workplace Phase 3 - Last updated 24 August 2021

-- Employees who have been in close contact with a possible or confirmed case of coronavirus have been instructed not to come to work and to self-isolate.
+- Employees who have been in close contact with a possible or confirmed case of coronavirus have been instructed work from home where it is possible to do so even if they do not have to self-isolate.

 - All employees must assess that they are fit for work each day and do not have COVID symptoms.
 They should take their temperature to ensure it is not high before coming into the office.
 A contactless thermometer will be available at the office for use by staff if required.